shiauck/CATANA/README.md

 (2) create a folder named example/annotation and put
     alternative annotation files under the folder

-(3) the input file is in GFF format
+(3) the input file is in GFF/GFF3 format

 (4) dump the processing information into the file named
     example/annotation/annotation.log